white-axe/determination/README.md

 docker run --rm -it --shm-size 256m --network none -v <path>:/data ghcr.io/white-axe/determination
 ```

 This downloads the image, uses it to create a new container with the project directory mounted at `/data` in the container, and connects you to a Bash shell inside the container.
-You can also add a `:` and a version after the `ghcr.io/white-axe/determination` if you want a specific version of the image, e.g. `ghcr.io/white-axe/determination:1` for the latest version with a major version number of 1.
+You can also add a `:` and a version after the `ghcr.io/white-axe/determination` if you want a specific version of the image, e.g. `ghcr.io/white-axe/determination:2` for the latest version with a major version number of 2.

 Inside of the container, the command `determination-export` is provided for rendering Carla patchbay projects.
-Assuming the .carxp file is named "project.carxp", you can run `determination-export /data/project.carxp -o /data/project.flac -e 101` to export the first 100 bars as audio.
+Assuming the .carxp file is named "project.carxp", you can run `determination-export /data/project.carxp -o /data/project.flac` to export the first 10 minutes of the project as audio.
 Run `determination-export --help` for more detailed usage instructions.

 # Building the image from source